 Opened first supported living facility and launched diagnosis centre.

-Fifty years ago, Autism Wessex was founded by some very dedicated parents in a garden shed.
+Fifty years ago, Autism Unlimited was founded by some very dedicated parents in a garden shed.
 Their drive and determination to build a better future for those living with autism is still the focal point of our charity today; we exist to open minds to the fact that every autistic person has unique skills and abilities and can achieve great things and lead a purposeful life.
 However, the world has changed and so have we.

 As we continue to evolve we are determined to work with our students and their families to create unlimited possibilities.